 I for a short time had the privilege of presiding over all its

 Set two miles outside the charming town of Ennis is Woodstock Golf and Country Club It revels in 155 acres of rolling green countryside and is a championship standard golf course generously supplied with handsome vistas Situated on the site is the 4 star, 67- bedroom Woodstock hotel.
 The hotel boasts of charming bedrooms, delicious contemporary Irish cuisine, a well equipped leisure club featuring swimming pool, sauna, and gym".

 Golf Deals » Woodstock

-Stay at Hotel Woodstock & enjoy overnight bed & breakfast and a round of golf at Woodstock golf club.
+Stay at Hotel Woodstock and enjoy an overnight stay with full Irish breakfast and a round of golf at Woodstock golf club.